department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 They aren't eligible for these benefits:
 - Medallion
-- Memorial Headstone
+- Memorial headstone
-- Burial Flag
+- Burial flag
 - Presidential Memorial Certificate
-- Military Funeral Honors provided by the Department of Defense
+- Military funeral honors provided by the Department of Defense

 Hmong Veterans who choose to be buried in a private cemetery are eligible to receive a headstone or marker.